 Why should I outsource when I could just hire in-house?

 Remember the “model” mentioned in the 1st question?
 There are different types of outsourcing models available to suit your needs.
 The one that would simply give you additional staff is commonly referred to as staffing or seat leasing.
-This is where the outsource provider will source qualified individuals based on your needs, provide them a seat and everything else they would need (computer etc).
+This is where the outsource provider will source qualified individuals based on your needs, provide them a seat and everything else they would need (computer, payroll and HR support, employee engagements, etc.).
 You will provide their training and manage their day-to-day activities.
 They work at the beat of your drum.

 On the other hand, a managed service model completely takes the task of training and transitioning your business processes out of your hands.
 The outsource provider will first understand your business, your goals, and your level of involvement, then proceeds to tailor-fitting a solution for you.
 Afterwards, the outsource provider will hire a team dedicated to your business, train and manage them, and provide them with full admin and management support.

 Lastly, and not offered by every outsource provider in the market, there are plug-and-play solutions.
 This is where your business can access a pool of shared resources to do those common yet time consuming tasks.
 The solution is up and running within a shorter time period as the staff are completely trained and ready to go!
 This new offering is low-cost and quick-start with no lock-in contracts.
 Read more about our Lite Solutions.

 The answer to this totally depends on your needs and goals.
 Typically, small businesses outsource those which aren’t part of their core business.
 These usually include finance and accounting tasks (e.g. bookkeeping, payroll, and collection of unpaid invoices), back office and admin work, customer service and live chat.
 Whilst all of these roles are important, they are also time consuming.
 Time that would be better spent on growing your business.

 I’m just a small business.
 Can I outsource?